 6. Freedom

-Freedom blocks distractions across devices, providing a cross‑platform shield against interruptions.
-It’s a robust choice for ADHD brains because you can schedule blocks that align with your work rhythm and prevent slipping into low‑value activities.
+Freedom blocks distracting sites and apps across devices, giving you a cross‑platform shield against interruptions.
+Schedule blocks that align with your work rhythm to prevent slipping into low‑value activities.

-With features like Locked Mode and ambient sounds, Freedom supports deep work without relying on willpower alone.
-A lifetime license option can offer long‑term value for heavy users.
+Features like Locked Mode and ambient sounds support deep work without relying on willpower alone.
+A lifetime license option can be cost‑effective for heavy users.

 Website: https://freedom.to